Samuel Hopkins (congressman)

-Samuel Hopkins (April 9, 1753 – September 16, 1819) was a U.S. Representative from Kentucky.
+Samuel Hopkins (April 9, 1753 – September 16, 1819) was an American lawyer, soldier, and politician who served as the U.S. representative from Kentucky's 5th congressional district.
+Hopkin's served on the staff of General George Washington during the American Revolutionary War and later settled in Kentucky.
+Here he served in both the state house and state senate.
+He served as a Major General of the Kentucky Militia during the War of 1812 and was elected to the 13th Congress as a Democratic-Republican.

-Born in Albemarle County in the Virginia Colony, Hopkins was educated by private tutors.
-He served in the Revolutionary War, for a while on the staff of General Washington, and later as lieutenant colonel and colonel of the Tenth Virginia Regiment.
-He was an original member of the Virginia Society of the Cincinnati.
+Biography

-In 1796, Hopkins moved to Kentucky and settled on the Ohio River in 1797 at a point then called Red Banks, now called Henderson, Kentucky.
+Samuel Hopkins was born in Albemarle County in the Virginia Colony, the son of Dr. Samuel Hopkins and Isabella Taylor Hopkins.
+He served in the Revolutionary War under the command of George Washington as part of the 10th Virginia Regiment.
+He saw action at the battles of Trenton, Princeton, Brandywine and was seriously injured during the Battle of Germantown where his battalion was nearly destroyed.
+Hopkins was promoted to Lieutenant Colonel and led the 10th Virginia during the Siege of Charleston.
+He was captured during the siege and later released in an exchange.

-He studied law and was admitted to the bar.
-Hopkins was appointed chief justice of the first court of criminal common law and chancery jurisdiction in 1799, and served until his resignation in 1801.
-Hopkins served as a member of the State house of representatives in 1800, 1801, and 1803–1806.
-He later served in the Kentucky State Senate from 1809 to 1813.
+In 1796, Hopkins moved to Kentucky and settled on the Ohio River in 1797 at a point then called Red Banks.
+He was an agent of the Transylvania Company and surveyed the area which was eventually established as Henderson Country.
+Here he studied law, was admitted to the bar, and began his political career.
+He was appointed Chief Justice of the First Court of Criminal Law and Chancery in 1799 and served until his resignation in 1801.
+He served as a member of the State House of Representatives in 1800, 1801, and 1803–1806 and later served in the Kentucky State Senate from 1809 to 1813.
+He supported the Kentucky and Virginia Resolutions and was sympathetic to Aaron Burr during his trials for alleged treason.

-In 1812, Hopkins was appointed Commander in Chief of the western frontier (Illinois and Indiana Territory), with the rank of Major General.
-He participated in the Peoria War and was commander at Spur's Defeat; after these series of losses, he resigned from active duty.
+In 1812, Hopkins was appointed Commander in Chief of the western frontier (Illinois and Indiana Territory), with the rank of major general.
+He participated in the Peoria War and was the commander at Spur's Defeat; after these series of losses, he resigned from active duty.

 Hopkins was elected as a Democratic-Republican to the Thirteenth Congress (March 4, 1813 – March 3, 1815).
 He was not a candidate for renomination in 1814.

 Samuel Hopkins retired to his country estate, Spring Garden, near Henderson, Kentucky, and died there September 16, 1819.
 He was interred in the family burying ground at Spring Garden.

-Hopkinsville, Kentucky was named for him by the Kentucky Assembly in 1804, as was Hopkins County, Kentucky two years later.
+Hopkinsville, Kentucky, was named for him by the Kentucky Assembly in 1804, as was Hopkins County, Kentucky two years later.